 Dr. Silja Siitonen, Managing Director of Indufor Oy spoke at the Forestry Working Group meeting in the Third Meeting of China-Finland Committee for Innovative Business Cooperation, held on November 7, 2018, in Shanghai.
 The meeting was organised in conjunction with the China International Import Expo 2018.

-“Bioeconomy encompasses the prosecution of renewable biological resources and their conversion into food, feed, bio-based products and bioenergy.
+“Bioeconomy encompasses the protection of renewable biological resources and their conversion into food, feed, bio-based products and bioenergy.
 It includes agriculture, forestry, fisheries, food and pulp and paper production, as well as parts of chemical, biotechnological and energy industries.”
 (Innovating for Sustainable Growth: A Bioeconomy for Europe, 2012)

 The Finnish Bioeconomy Strategy refers to an economy that relies on renewable natural resources to produce food, energy, nutrients, products and services.
 The strategy also emphasizes the creation of new economic growth and jobs in line with the principles of sustainable development.